Cornell I Program

 We will begin by asking central historical questions about the transformations wrought by 1968.
 Why and how did protests first take shape in 1968?
 What was the role of youth in these protests?
 What connections existed between widespread unrest and other changes underway in Western societies, and indeed globally?
 How new were the forms of protest that appeared in 1968 and the relationships among protesters and the media?
 Can the unrest of 1968 be understood as global, local, or national?
 How has 1968 been remembered?

 We will then look closely at the legacies of 1968 in four key areas: the civil rights movement, anti-imperialism, women’s liberation and gay rights, and environmentalism.
 By charting the trajectory of these socio-political movements from the late 60s through to the contemporary period, we will address both the obstacles faced and apparent successes gained by activists then and now.
-Finally, we will use our historical perspective to consider the future of social movements, the global political imaginary, and identity politics.
+Finally, we will use our historical perspective to consider the future of social movements, identity politics, and the global political imaginary.